Find Affordable College Courses

 Athens, GA

-With a ranking of #7, University of Georgia did quite well on this year’s best value schools for family and consumer economics students.
-Located in the midsize city of Athens, UGA is a public school with a fairly large student population.
+University of Georgia did quite well in this year’s ranking of the best value schools for family and consumer economics students.
+It came in at #7 on the list.
+Located in the city of Athens, UGA is a public school with a very large student population.

 Out-of-state tuition fees for undergraduate students at UGA are $31,108 per year.
 The average amount in student loans that consumer economics majors at UGA take out is $21,500.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $167.